AI LAB: Experimentation = Relevancy

 Tests whether a static system screenshot could become a functional proof of concept using AI.
 The experiment shifts from replication to controlled, audience-driven iteration.

-About AI Sandbox
+About AI Lab

 The goal is consistency over intensity.
-Each experiment isolates a specific design question and tests how AI tools can accelerate, challenge, or reshape the workflow.
+Each experiment isolates a specific design question and tests how AI tools can accelerate,challenge, or reshape the workflow.
 I’ll revisit similar problems across different AI platforms to compare outputs, assumptions, and integration patterns.

 My goal isn’t just to understand these tools, but to use them in practical scenarios so I can speak about them with clarity and confidence.
 Hands-on application helps me see where they’re effective, where they fall short, and how they fit into real workflows.
 It also keeps me current as the tools and expectations continue to evolve.